googleapis/google-cloud-php-errorreporting/README.md

 ### Sample

-The Stackdriver Error Reporting client provides APIs allowing you to easily configure your application to send errors and exceptions automatically to Stackdriver, or to manually report and manage errors and statistics.
+The Error Reporting client provides APIs allowing you to easily configure your application to send errors and exceptions automatically to Google Cloud, or to manually report and manage errors and statistics.

 #### Reporting errors from your application: